filecoin-project/filecoin-docs/content/en/developers/infrastructure/how-tos/spin-up-a-lite-node/index.md

     ...
     ```

 1. Next, let's try to create a new wallet.
-Since this is a privileaged method we need to supply our `LOTUS_ADMIN_KEY` for authentication:
+Since this is a privileged method, we need to supply our auth key `eyJhbGc...`:

     ```shell
     curl -X POST '127.0.0.1:1234/rpc/v0' \